melissamcewen/uniquepetz/src/stamps.md

 Grab these exclusive stamps!

 <aside>
   There is a hidden stamp somewhere on this site.
 A cat will show you the way!
 Don't be afraid to click on things that might not look like links.
+There is also an additional stamp that's on a page and not very hidden.
 </aside>

 ### Site Stamp